ylouis83/myawr/README.md

 including performance schema and information schema

-so you need open performance schema on you mysql database
+so you need open performance schema on your mysql database

 myawr_v3 now support mysql 5.6 GA and will continue support mysql feature version